Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ### Wasteland Wanderer

 You have spent endless days surviving desolate wastelands.
 Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison.
-You gain :dmg-res: Resistance to the chosen damage type.
+You gain **:dmg-res: Resistance**{ .em } to the chosen damage type.

 ***Repeatable.*** You can choose this Aptitude again, choosing different damage type each time.